 Flevy Management Insights Case Study

-Retail Customer Service Overhaul for High-End Fashion Brand
+Case Study: Retail Customer Service Overhaul for High-End Fashion Brand

 Joseph Robinson | Customer Service

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Customer Service to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The company in the high-end fashion retail industry faced challenges with customer satisfaction due to slow response times and an outdated service system.
 By implementing a new CRM system and enhancing employee training, they significantly improved response times, customer satisfaction, and first contact resolution rates, demonstrating the importance of Strategic Planning and Change Management in service transformation.